dido18/scratch-arduino-app/README.md

 Getting started:
 1. Connect the Arduino Uno Q board
-2. Upload the `scratch-arduino-app` into the board with the commad
+2. Upload the `scratch-arduino-app` into the board:
 ``` sh
 task app:upload
 ```